alecyu123/bluff-bot/README.md

 │   ├── leduc              <- Leduc game and agent exploration
 │   └── limit              <- Texas Limit game and agent exploration │
-├── mod-RLCard         <- Modified RLCard environments and agents (please add these to the correct folders in your local RLCard
+├── mod-RLCard         <- Modified RLCard Library
-|   |                     Library)
-│   ├── agents             <- Custom agent implementations (e.g., modified DQN (VAEDQN))
-|   ├── env                <- environment wrapper around bluffgame needed for RLCard lib internal workings
+|   └── rlcard         <- New RLCard
-│   └── games
-│       └── bluffgame      <- Custom game bluffgame implementations
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 |   ├── figures        <- Generated graphics and figures to be used in reporting